 lincolndouglas

-In 1858 Stephen Douglas, the two-term Senator from Illinois, ran for a third term against a former one-term congressman and lawyer named Abraham Lincoln.
-The two would debate seven times in seven different congressional districts across the state of Illinois.
+In 1858, Stephen Douglas, the two-term Senator from Illinois, ran for a third term against a former one-term congressman and lawyer named Abraham Lincoln.
+The two would debate seven times in seven different congressional districts across Illinois.
 The format was the same for each.
 The first speaker would begin with a one-hour address to the assembled crowd.
 The other would then follow with an hour and a half address.
 Finally, the first speaker would finish with a half-hour rebuttal.
 Douglas went first in four of the seven debates.

 Lincoln stated: